hapijs/lab/README.md

 **lab** supports a `.labrc` configuration file for centralizing lab settings.
-The `.labrc` file can be located in the current working directory or in the users home directory.
+The `.labrc` file can be located in the current working directory or in the user's home directory.
 The `.labrc` file needs to be able to be required by Node.js.
 Therefore, either format it as a JSON file or with a `module.exports` that exports an object with the keys that are the settings.